Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 Boost Pump Pressure Indicators found in the front cockpit.
 Engine idle pump flow rate is 30 PSI, ±5 pounds.
 To confirm a ground check, a pair of Boost Pump Check switches are found on the fuel control panel.
-Holding one of these switches in the CHECK position will perform an engine shutdown, and provide feedback on the respective Pressure Indicator.
+Holding one of these switches in the CHECK position will perform an engine shutdown due to the shutoff valve being opened, and provide feedback on the respective Pressure Indicator.

 ## Fuel Quantity Indication System